dmetri333/FormValidation/README.md

 **WAIT!!!** - You don't need to change all your markup to use FromValidation.
 Everyone likes to create their own form markup and having to change it, just to you use a validation plugin, is a pain.
 The option exists to create your own validation responses.

-For example, bootstrap form markup has diffrent class names and requires the class to be on its parent.
+For example, bootstrap form markup has different validation class names and requires the class to be added to the element's parent.
 This example shows you how to create that validation response:
 ```JavaScript
 $("form").formValidation("addResponse", "bootstrap", function(element, fieldResponses) {